-Shares of restricted stock will be issued in the grantee's name (or in book entry form) as soon as reasonably practicable after the award is made, provided that , to the extent required by the Agreement and the Compensation Committee, the grantee has executed the restricted stock agreement (including via electronic signature) and followed such other procedures and/or executed such other documentation as may be required by the Agreement and/or the Compensation Committee., Unless otherwise determined by the Compensation Committee and as set forth in the Agreement, the grantee will have all of the rights of a stockholder with respect to such shares, including the right to vote the shares and to receive all dividends or other distributions paid or made with respect to the shares, provided that, to the extent that any shares of restricted stock are forfeited, any dividends payable in respect of such restricted stock shall also be forfeited.
+Shares of restricted stock will be issued in the grantee's name (or in book entry form) as soon as reasonably practicable after the award is made, provided that, to the extent required by the award agreement and/or the Compensation Committee, the grantee has executed the restricted stock agreement (including via electronic signature) and followed such other procedures and/or executed such other documentation as may be required by the award agreement and/or the Compensation Committee.
+Unless otherwise determined by the Compensation Committee and as set forth in the award agreement, the grantee will have all of the rights of a stockholder with respect to such shares, including the right to vote the shares and to receive all dividends or other distributions paid or made with respect to the shares, provided that, any such dividends will be paid only upon the vesting of the underlying restricted shares, and to the extent that any shares of restricted stock are forfeited, any dividends payable in respect of such restricted stock shall also be forfeited.
 The Compensation Committee may also grant restricted stock units, each of which represents a right to one hypothetical share of our Common Stock.
 At the time of grant, the Compensation Committee may provide for dividend equivalent rights with respect to an award of restricted stock units, provided that no dividend equivalent rights may be paid except to the extent the underlying restricted stock unit is paid or settled.